NeuromorphicProcessorProject/snn_toolbox/docs/source/user/configuration.rst

 -------

 evaluateANN: boolean, optional
-    If enabled, the ANN is tested at three stages:
+    If enabled, the ANN is tested at two stages:

         1. At the very beginning, using the input model as provided by the user.
-        2. After parsing the input model to our internal Keras representation.
-        3. After normalizing the network parameters, if ``normalize`` is enabled.
+        2. After parsing the input model to our internal Keras representation, and applying any optional modifications like replacing Softmax activation by ReLU, replacing MaxPooling by AveragePooling, and normalizing the network parameters.

     This ensures all operations on the ANN preserve the accuracy.

 normalize: boolean, optional